On-Campus Experience Days

 Do you have students that want to be a scientist?
 It doesn't take years of schooling, or a lift lived in a research lab to be a scientist.
 The University of Guelph Arboretum grounds are home to many research projects.
 Let's take a closer look at some of the awesome research and conservation initiatives that take place in the Arboretum, while becoming citizen scientists ourselves!

-Discover and explore Ontario's amazing insect diversity by starting with a look at the insects that occur in and around our homes!
+Discover and explore Ontario's amazing insect diversity by starting with a brief look at either the insects that occur in and around our homes, or insects pollinators!
 Students will learn how to properly use a microscope and examine a variety of preserved insect specimens in this unique workshop.

 The Gluten Project